BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 This is my OC 0.7.1 setup for HP Z420/620/820 workstations.
 Tested for Catalina (latest 10.15.7, everthing works, except Sleep Mode) and Big Sur (latest 11.5.1, except Sleep/USB3).

 This loader can be used for all three HP models.
 All fixes are done via hot-patching or SSDT's, thus no need for a patched DSDT, resulting in a more compatible loader.

-For post-install, you may need to generate your own CPU specific SSDT to enable full CPU Power Management, if your CPU model is different from the ones I used (see below).
+For post-install, enable the CPU specific SSDT (SSDT-CPUPM.aml) from config.plist (ACPI->Add section)you may need to generate your own CPU specific SSDT to enable full CPU Power Management, if your CPU model is different from the ones I used (see below).
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.

 **My systems:**

 - Z820/Z620/Z420 (BIOS 3.96)
-- Mixed CPUs: 2760 V1, 2650 V2, or 2680 V2 (Single or Dual)
+- Processors: 2760 V1, 2650 V2, or 2680 V2 (Single or Dual)
 - SSD SATA drive or NvMe SSD on a PCI-E adapter (Note on NvMe: a SATA HD is needed to host OC loader)
 - GTX 680 or Radeon 290/390X (Both are supported out of the box)